-W 3-5:30.
+W 2-4:30.
 Room 225.
 M.V.R.
 Annex.

-The aim is to enable the beginning graduate student to evaluate research reports in the departmental area and to give him some understanding of the problems involved in designing and executing research.
-Approximately six studies will be discussed during the semester, and in addition each student will be assisted in designing and, where practical, carrying out a small-scale research project of his own.
+The aim of the course is to enable the beginning graduate student to evaluate research reports in the departmental area and to give him some understanding of the problems involved in designing and executing research.
+Approximately six studies will be discussed during the semester, and in addition each student will be assisted in designing and, where practical, carrying out a small scale research project of his own.

 407. THESIS AND RESEARCH.
 Fall and spring.
 Credit and hours to be arranged.
 Registration with permission of the instructor.
 Miss FORD, Messrs.
-BALDWIN, BRITTAIN, BRONFENBRENNER, DALTON, DEVEREUX, FELDMAN, HARD-ING, and LEVIN.
+BALDWIN, BRITTAIN, BRONFENBRENNER, DALTON, DEVEREUX, FELDMAN, HARDING, and SHIRE.